Lichen sclerosus (LS)

 - Your provider will look for skin changes of the vulva.

-- A biopsy or small skin sample might be needed to confirm.
+- A biopsy (small piece of skin) might be needed to diagnose LS.

 What is the treatment for lichen sclerosus?